-TimeMachineEditor is a software for macOS that lets you change the default one-hour backup interval of Time Machine.
-You can change the interval or create other types of scheduling (see the screenshots below).
+TimeMachineEditor is a software for macOS that starts backups in Time Machine at particular times.
+You can choose an interval or create other types of scheduling (see the screenshots below).

 This is useful if you don’t need to backup every hour and don’t want the performance penalty.
 For example you might be frequently creating or modifying files which would cause long-running backup operations throughout the day.

-TimeMachineEditor triggers Time Machine backups when it is most appropriate, the whole backup process is still handled by Time Machine.
-TimeMachineEditor is not a “hack”, it does not modify system files.
+TimeMachineEditor starts backups in Time Machine when it is most appropriate, the whole backup process is still handled by Time Machine.
+TimeMachineEditor does not make changes to your system, it simply runs as an alternative scheduler to start your backups.
+Therefore it is safe and easy to use.

 command line tool allows to print and modify settings, enable/disable the scheduler and uninstall the application.
 Just fire up the command without any argument to see its usage.